-Kentucky State University’s College of Agriculture, Food Science, and Sustainable Systems is committed to educating our students, campus and local communities, residents of the Commonwealth of Kentucky and beyond, about the importance of preserving the quality of our environment.
+Kentucky State University’s College of Agriculture, Communities, and the Environment is committed to educating our students, campus and local communities, residents of the Commonwealth of Kentucky and beyond, about the importance of preserving the quality of our environment.
 From the natural resources we consume daily, the energy we use, the air we breathe, the food we eat, and the water we drink, understanding our dependence and impacts on the natural world is imperative to ensure a sustainable future for us all.
 We believe that through quality environmental education (EE), participants develop a greater understanding and awareness of environmental issues, leading to more positive attitudes about the environment and resulting in enhanced stewardship of Earth’s resources.

 KSU offers multiple quality, interdisciplinary programs for pre- and in-service teachers, school groups, University professors and students, nonformal educators, and members of our community and can tailor programming to suit a variety of needs.
 Some of our programs include:

 - Educator certification and teacher professional development opportunities in: